bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 There you go.
 It's kind of fascinating.
-What I like about the op vaults sort of it looks like something that would align with the huddlers.
+What I like about the opvaults sort of it looks like something that would align with the huddlers.
 Right.
-Like or like or the most sort of like a traditional sort of the people who want Bitcoin to change the least, move the coins the least, right?
+Like the most sort of like a traditional sort of the people who want Bitcoin to change the least, move the coins the least, right?
-And sort of like huddle forever, like upvotes is for you, Right?
+And sort of like huddle forever, like upvotes is for you, right?
 Like you can find a way to create a script and only your 10th generation ahead will get it.
 Right?
 Like if you really want to go Valhalla style.